 Today, my post is for those who are struggling in their marriage and almost living a broken marriage.
 They have tried everything they could think of, yet the struggle continues.
 In the last post, I briefly talked about the four truths of marriage.

-Almost all couples go through at least one phase of the crisis in their marital relationship.
+Almost all couples go through at least one phase of crisis in their marital relationship.

 The nature of the relationship is such that episodes of deep conflict appear natural and can lead to a broken marriage.

 A pertinent question is how do you know if your marriage can work?
-Should you be putting your effort to try and pull on, or move on instead?
-There is no definitive answer as each individual is unique and each marriage, a little different.
+Should you be putting your effort into trying, or trying to move on instead?
+There is no definitive answer as each individual is unique and each marriage, is a little different.
 I can, however, offer you five analogies, metaphors if you will, of a broken marriage.
 As follows:

 Let us say you have a wonderful marriage.
 You are intimate, understand each other, share common interests, and enjoy mostly a good life.
 There are no major arguments and there are no violent disagreements.
 The vehicle of your marriage is moving just fine.

 And one fine day, you find out that your partner cheated on you.
 Such cheating could range from flirting to philandering.
 Clearly, you are hurt.
 Badly.
 You feel your world has come to a dead end.
 You are certain of never being able to love your partner again.
 You feel suffocated.
 Well, do not call it off just yet.
 You may want to consider forgiving your partner if it was a one-off thing and you sense sincerity.

 Like many other mistakes, this could simply be a mistake on his part, albeit a grave one.
 This is a fresh wound, it will heal over time.
 Provided, of course, it does not keep getting scraped again.